mmomtchev/ffmpeg/README.md

 # ffmpeg (w/avcpp) bindings for Node.js

-`ffmpeg` is a JavaScript wrapper around [`avcpp`](https://github.com/h4tr3d/avcpp) which is a C++ wrapper around the low-level C API of [`ffmpeg`](https://ffmpeg.org/).
+`node-ffmpeg` is a JavaScript wrapper around [`avcpp`](https://github.com/h4tr3d/avcpp) which is a C++ wrapper around the low-level C API of [`ffmpeg`](https://ffmpeg.org/).

-# Current status
+# Overview

-The project has an alpha version published to `npm` and basic video and audio demultiplexing, transcoding and multiplexing are functional.
+Unlike the myriad of other `npm` packages, this project does not launch the `ffmpeg` binary in a separate process - it loads it as a shared library and it uses its C/C++ API.
+It allows to do (mostly) everything that can be accomplished through the C API such as processing individual video frames and audio samples and interacting with multiple streams at the same time.
+The project relies on [`nobind17`](https://github.com/mmomtchev/nobind) for interfacing with the C/C++ API.
+It supports asynchronous operations that can run independently in different threads on multiple cores.
+Additionally, it takes advantage of the built-in multithreading of most included codecs.

+Currently the project has a first beta release on `npm`.

+## Low-level C++ API

+`node-ffmpeg` exports directly most of the C++ interface of [`avcpp`](https://github.com/h4tr3d/avcpp) which is a C++ wrapper for the low-level C API of `ffmpeg`.
+You should be aware that `ffmpeg` has a notoriously poorly documented and difficult to use C API. `avcpp` is a layer on top of it, which renders is somewhat more intuitive, but you should still have a very good understanding of its API in order to take full advantage of it.
+Unless you have previous experience with the C API, it is recommended to use the higher-level streams API which is much safer and easier to use and adds a minimal overhead.

+## Streams API

+`node-ffmpeg` includes a Node.js `Readable`/`Writable`-compatible API that allows to work very naturally with video and audio data for everyone who has used Node.js streams.
+In this mode, a `Demuxer` is an object that provides a number of `Readables` that send compressed packet data.
+Each one of them can be fed into Node.js `Transform`s such as `AudioDecoder` or `VideoDecoder` to obtain a stream of uncompressed video frames or audio samples.
+These can be processed by other `Transform`s such as `Filter`, `VideoTransform` or `AudioTransform` that expect uncompressed data - or their underlying `Buffer`s can be accessed.
+New streams can be created by creating video frames from scratch.
+There are various examples that show how the raw pixel data can be imported and exported from and to `ImageMagick`.
+Finally, raw uncompressed video and audio frames can be sent to a `VideoEncoder` or `AudioEncoder` for compression and then to a `Muxer` for multiplexing and time-based interleaving.

+## Memory safety

-You should be aware that `ffmpeg` is a low-level C API and it is very unsafe to use - trying to interpret 720p as 1080p will always end up with a segfault. `avcpp` adds a semi-safe layer on top of it, but mismatching stream parameters will still lead to a segfault.
+You should be aware that `ffmpeg` is a low-level C API and it is very unsafe to use.
+There are many cases in which a video frame will simply be identified by a raw C pointer - in this case trying to interpret 720p as 1080p will always end up with a segfault. `avcpp` adds a semi-safe layer on top of it, but mismatching stream parameters will still lead to a segfault.
+Producing a completely safe wrapper that never segfaults, no matter what the user does, is a gargantuan task that is currently not planned.

 These bindings should never segfault if all the parameters are correctly checked and set up - but may easily segfault if these are mismatched - or if the asynchronous methods are reentered.

-Producing a completely safe wrapper that never segfaults, no matter what the user does, is a gargantuan task that is currently not planned.

-The current goal is to simply be able to guarantee that a ***correct*** JavaScript code will never segfault on any input file.
-The recommended way to use `ffmpeg` is through the higher level streams API which hides most of the complexity and the various low-level pitfalls of the native `ffmpeg` API.
+The current goal of `node-ffmpeg` is to simply be able to guarantee that a ***correct*** JavaScript code will never segfault on any input file.

+The goal of the streams API is to make writing such correct code trivially simple and intuitive.

 ## Performance

 All the underlying heavy-lifting is performed by the `ffmpeg` C code - which means that unless you access and process the raw video and audio data, the performance will be nearly identical to that of `ffmpeg` when used from the command-line.
-This includes rescaling and resampling via the provided tools.
-Background processing is provided via the `libuv` thread pool of Node.js - which means that, at least in theory - you can be decoding and encoding on two different cores while V8/JavaScript runs on a third core.
-In practice, you need huge buffers for this to actually be the case.
+This includes rescaling and resampling via the provided tools and using built-in filters.
+Background processing is provided via the `libuv` thread pool of Node.js - which means that when processing a stream, it is possible to automatically run each stage of the pipeline - demuxing, video decoding, audio decoding, filtering, video encoding, audio encoding and muxing on a separate physical processor core independently of V8/JavaScript.

 If you need to access the actual pixel data or audio samples, then, depending on the processing, performance may be an order of magnitude lower.